InternLM/lmdeploy/builder/manywheel/README.md

-# lmdeploy/builder/manywheel
+# Build lmdeploy manylinux wheel

-## Building docker images
+## Prepare docker image

-To build all docker images you can use the convenience script:
+To build all docker images you can use the convenient script:

 ```bash
 ./build_all_docker.sh